MikeVangrouss/NEWDES2/README.md

 # NEWDES2
-NEWDES2 Encryption source code in C.
+NEWDES2 Encryption source code in C. 128-bit block cipher (like AES) 64 rounds.

-15552-bit keys with 1944 * 8-bit subkeys
+15552-bit keys.

 Based on NEWDES by Robert Scott

-128-bit block cipher (like AES) 64 rounds

-Uses MD2II hash function to create the 1944 subkeys
+Uses MD2II hash function to create the 15552-bit keys.

 Code free for all, even for commercial software
 No restriction to use.
 Public Domain